 The Fund has created wealth for its long-term investors.
-Since inception and over the latest 10- and five-year periods, the Fund has outperformed its benchmark.
+Since inception and over the latest 10 year period, the Fund has outperformed its benchmark.
+Over the latest five-year period, the Fund has underperformed its benchmark.
 The Fund experiences periods of underperformance in pursuit of its objective of creating long-term wealth for investors, without taking on greater risk of loss than the average equity fund.
 The maximum drawdown and lowest annual return numbers, in the 'Performance net of all fees and expenses' table, show that the Fund has successfully reduced downside risk in periods of negative market returns.